kenwdelong/stability-utils/README.md

 therein to the provider instance.
 Then you can create an empty subclass of `StatisticsProviderMBeanBase`, feed it the instrumented bean as
 *provider*, and export that MBean to JMX (generally by adding a `ManagedResource` annotation).

 It's a bit clunky, as it was developed back in the Spring 2.x days, but included here for reference, and maybe it will help someone.

+# HTTP Connection Service
+A wrapper for Apache httpclient.
+Hopefully it makes the simple operations easy, while giving sophisticated control over timeouts and other important attributes.
+Httpclient configuration is not exactly the most intuitive that you might run across...